 Clothing

-When you travel with carry-on only in all four seasons you need to layer your clothes.
+You need to layer your clothes when you travel with a carry-on only in all four seasons.
 It’s a simple but very effective trick to travelling light:

-- On a cold winter’s day, I can wear up to six layers (not counting my bra): a merino singlet, a merino t-shirt, a merino long-sleeve, a merino zipper jacket, my down vest and my rain jacket.
+- On a cold winter’s day, I can wear up to six layers (not counting my bra): aย Merino singlet, aย Merino t-shirt, aย Merino long-sleeve, aย Merino zipper jacket, myย down vestย and myย rain jacket.
 This is toasty, guaranteed.
-Most of the time, five layers are enough (minus the t-shirt or the long-sleeve) – even when skiing in Sapporo.
+Five layers are usually enough (minus the t-shirt or the long-sleeve) – even when skiing in Sapporo.

 Below are the clothes I wear or, if they are no longer manufactured and available for sale, what I plan to buy as replacements once they reach the end of their life.